vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/vsphere-vds-airgap.md

-# Tanzu Kubernetes Grid on vSphere Networking in an Airgapped Environment - Reference Design
+# Tanzu Kubernetes Grid on vSphere Networking in an Air-gapped Environment - Reference Design

 VMware Tanzu Kubernetes Grid (multi-cloud) provides organizations with a consistent, upstream-compatible, regional Kubernetes substrate that is ready for end-user workloads and ecosystem integrations.

-An airgapped environment is a network security measure employed to ensure a computer or computer network is secure by physically isolating it from unsecured networks, such as the public Internet or an unsecured local area network.
+An air-gapped environment is a network security measure employed to ensure a computer or computer network is secure by physically isolating it from unsecured networks, such as the public Internet or an unsecured local area network.
 This means a computer or network is disconnected from all other systems.

-This document lays out a reference design for deploying Tanzu Kubernetes Grid on vSphere Networking in an airgapped environment and offers a high-level overview of the different components required for setting up a Tanzu Kubernetes Grid environment.
+This document lays out a reference design for deploying Tanzu Kubernetes Grid on vSphere Networking in an air-gapped environment and offers a high-level overview of the different components required for setting up a Tanzu Kubernetes Grid environment.

 ## Components